 The attorneys at John Michael Bailey Injury Lawyers provide legal services for those who were injured due to the defectiveness of a supposedly safe product.
-Call us for a free consultation at to discuss your legal options and see how we can hold negligent companies accountable.
+Call us for a free consultation at 888-WE-FIGHT to discuss your legal options and see how we can hold negligent companies accountable.

 Kellogg’s has confirmed that a viral video of a man urinating on a conveyor belt was taken in their Memphis, Tennessee factory in 2014.
 The video was published by the website World Star Hip Hop and showed a man, who may have been an employee of Kellogg’s, urinating on the end of an assembly line and then panning over to a sign featuring the Kellogg’s logo.
 The company publicly stated that the video was taken in 2014 and that a criminal investigation has begun to find and charge the man featured.
 Kellogg’s stated the products that may have been affected include Rice Krispies Treats, Rice Krispies Treats Cereal, and puffed rice cake products.
 However, all of these products would now be past their expiration dates.
 No suspect has been charged in connection to the video yet.

 Food contamination, such as in this case, can cause their consumers serious health issues.
 If you or a loved one was affected by a toxic food product, contact the Memphis team at John Michael Bailey Injury Lawyers to begin building your case.
-Call our offices at today to learn more.
+Call our offices at 888-WE-FIGHT today to learn more.

 The FDA recently confirmed that Listeria monocytogenes have been found in packages of Dole Salad and vegetables produced at their Vegetable Inc. plant in Springfield, Ohio.
 Fifteen people across the United States were infected with Listeriosis after consuming the product, and one patient has died, though the exact cause of death has yet to be confirmed.